-World Chocolate Day buzz from industry leaders
+World Chocolate Day buzz from industry experts

 On World’s Chocolate Day, four industry leaders tell HN what’s creating a buzz on the scene of our favorite sweet treat.